a4reg/decclass/README.md

 # decclass
-Tool for decomposition C++ class/stuct to simple types
+Tool for decomposition C++ class/stuct to simple types using Clang.

 Example: